UCI Review of Stem Cell Research

 All research or clinical investigations that involve the following activities:

-- Generation of new lines of human pluripotent stem cells from whatever source and by whatever means.
+• Generation of new lines of human pluripotent stem cells from whatever source and by whatever means.

-- Use of human gametes
+• human gametes

-- human pluripotent stem cells (iPSC).
+• human induced pluripotent stem cells (iPSC)

-- human embryonic stem cells.
+• human embryonic stem cells

-- Activities involving the introduction of human adult pluripotent, human fetal tissue, human fetal stem cells, human embryonic stem cells, or their neural derivatives into nonhuman animals at any stage of embryonic, fetal, or postnatal development.
+• Activities involving the introduction of human adult pluripotent, human fetal tissue, human fetal stem cells, human embryonic stem cells, or their neural derivatives into nonhuman animals at any stage of embryonic, fetal, or postnatal development.

-- Activities in which the identity of the donors of blastocysts, gametes, or somatic cells from which human stem cells were derived is readily ascertainable or might become known to the investigator.
+• Activities in which the identity of the donors of blastocysts, gametes, or somatic cells from which human stem cells were derived is readily ascertainable or might become known to the investigator.

 hSCRO review is NOT required for the following:

-- Adult tissue-derived multipotent or unipotent stem cells
+• Adult tissue-derived multipotent or unipotent stem cells

-- Mesenchymal cells (e.g., isolated from bone marrow, peripheral blood etc.)
+• Mesenchymal cells (e.g., isolated from bone marrow, peripheral blood etc.)

-- Hematopoietic stem cells (HSC's)
+• Hematopoietic stem cells (HSC's)

-- Adult stem cells (for example cardiac stem cells)
+• Adult stem cells (for example cardiac stem cells)

-- Cord blood cells
+• Cord blood cells

-- Non-UCI collaborator/site/ Sponsor will create pluripotent stem cells from biospecimens collected at UCI.
+• Non-UCI collaborator/site/ Sponsor will create pluripotent stem cells from biospecimens collected at UCI.
 For example, skin biopsy samples are collected at UCI and sent to a non-UCI sponsor to genetically manipulate to obtain induced pluripotent stem cells.

-- In vitro generation or use of human iPSC derivatives, that is, differentiation of human iPSCs already approved on an existing hSCRO protocol in the PI’s laboratory into a new multipotent or unipotent cell lineage, unless they meet one of the other requirements above (e.g., in vivo transplantation of neural stem/progenitor cells of any origin).
+• In vitro generation or use of human iPSC derivatives, that is, differentiation of human iPSCs already approved on an existing hSCRO protocol in the PI’s laboratory into a new multipotent or unipotent cell lineage, unless they meet one of the other requirements above (e.g., in vivo transplantation of neural stem/progenitor cells of any origin).

-- Components of stem cells that are not viable and cannot be expanded (i.e., RNA / protein samples) received from a collaborator / company and NOT derived from stem cells grown in your laboratory.
+• Components of stem cells that are not viable and cannot be expanded (i.e., RNA / protein samples) received from a collaborator / company and NOT derived from stem cells grown in your laboratory.

 Derivation of fetal-tissue origin cells of any kind will require, at a minimum, a non-human subjects determination from the IRB.

-For NIH supported research that includes human fetal tissue obtained from elective abortions collected after June 5th, 2019 from elective abortions, the definition of fetal tissue includes human extra-embryonic cells and tissue, such as umbilical cord tissue, cord blood, placenta, amniotic fluid, and chorionic villi.
+For NIH supported research that includes human fetal tissue obtained from elective abortions collected after June 5th, 2019 – please visit Use of Human Fetal Tissue in Research.

 UCI hSCRO Administrative review of these requirements will be provided to investigators upon request (submit your inquiry to hSCRO@uci.edu) to assist in meeting these requirements.